About Us

 Each of Shetland’s 18 community councils can nominate a director for the SCBF board and they need not be a community councillor.
 Once elected to the board the director has a separate legal responsibility to promote SCBF’s interests – like any company director or charity trustee.

-Because it was the first proposed development and remains by far the largest, the work of SCBF has largely concerned the Viking Energy Wind Farm (VEWF).
+A large proportion of the work of SCBF since 2011 focused on the Viking Energy Wind Farm (VEWF) development.
 Initially it was owned mainly by the Shetland Charitable Trust and SSE Renewables but the trust backed-out of its investment leaving SSE Renewable as the owners.

 Anyone in Shetland over the past decade knows the Viking project has experienced something of a roller-coaster ride.
 The work and activity levels of SCBF and its directors has largely mirrored that of Viking Energy.
 When its prospects of going-ahead seemed more likely then SCBF activity increased because we had to be prepared in case the wind farm was built.
 However when the prospects were less likely, as was the case for some time, then SCBF activity was largely restricted to an annual meeting and a ‘watching brief’ on what was, or wasn’t happening.